-- Five years experience working with R Statistics, including deep experience with the Tidyverse package set for analysis and visualization.
+- More than five years experience working with R Statistics, including deep experience with the Tidyverse package set for analysis and visualization.
 The Tidyverse includes packages like ggplot2, dplyr, readr, and many more.

 - Four years experience working with Qualtrics Survey software and Amazon Mechanical Turk.
 Have also worked with Opinio, Google Forms, Survey Monkey, and a few other survey questionnaire packages.